dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 ? can this be shown in a gantt chart to show the time taken and the probability of failure for each activity that is required for a piece of software to be delivered and consumed by a customer.

 Then how are ethics assured in this system ?
 The economics of force - software force can be used to bring the threat of violence to force payment for software.
 Removing this and trading it for ethics compliance seems better, and the future path of the software industry.
 All industry must be ethical eventually, and software tools will enable this, so having ethics built in to software manufacture is a good first step, but also ensures our revenue in a system where we voluntarily lay down the force to pay.
 Any ethical product must have a transparent supply chain that is automatically verifiable using software.
 At that point, the question arises did we pay our software vendors ethically ?

+The public chain solves the hosting problem, where peoeple can trade GPU resources to get highly responsive applications that are cheap to run.

 The rise of innovation networks.
 Networks need a protocol.
 Packets is that protocol.
 Tooling is required to maximize the benefit of the protocol.